Polo Grill

 Utica Square and the Weight of Place

 Utica Square is not a typical American shopping plaza.
 Developed in 1952 as one of the country's earliest open-air retail centers, it has spent decades accruing the kind of civic identity that most planned commercial districts never manage.
 The restaurants and shops here do not feel transient.
-Polo Grill, at 2038 Utica Square, benefits from that permanence — there is a settled confidence to the address that communicates something before you even step inside.
+Polo Grill is a restaurant in Tulsa, Oklahoma, serving Contemporary American Steakhouse cuisine at about $65 per person.
+It benefits from that permanence, there is a settled confidence to the address that communicates something before you even step inside.
 In a city where the dining scene has historically punched below its weight relative to the wealth concentrated in Midtown Tulsa, that location carries real meaning.

 For a diner trying to calibrate expectations: this is not the place to seek avant-garde technique or aggressively local sourcing manifestos.
 It is the place to expect competent, well-resourced American cooking delivered in a format that prioritizes the guest's comfort over the kitchen's self-expression.
 In Tulsa's context, that positioning is a feature, not a limitation.